 ~Might Have Been, Kate Voegele

 Santana Lopez is pissed.
 It's pretty much her natural state of existence, but this week has been a special kind of crappiness that's completely pulverized her last nerve.
 On Monday, her psychopathic Pathology professor sprung a pop quiz that no one was prepared for.
 On Tuesday, some asshole crashed into her on the sidewalk, spilling his coffee down the front of her white silk blouse.
 On Wednesday, her moronic Human Anatomy lab partner managed to dump their cadaver on the floor.
 And on Thursday, she'd had to endure a phone lecture from her papi on financial responsibility after he'd opened his latest credit card bill.
-As if she hadn't absolutely needed that new, professional grade espresso maker!
+As if she hadn't absolutely needed that new, professional-grade espresso maker!
 She's a first year med student, for fucks sake.
 She gots to get her caffeine on.

 The only thing that was going to rescue the whole fucking week was the promise of Friday night and getting her groove on at Henrietta Hudson with her homegirl, Quinn.
-Except Quinn is bailing on her—fucking bailing via last minute text message, to boot.
+Except Quinn is bailing on her—fucking bailing via last minute text message to boot.
 Yeah, that's bullshit, and it's not happening.
 Santana Lopez does not get stood up.

 She really needs tonight.
-She needs her tequila, and some obnoxiously loud music, and to press her body up against a fine female form with a hot, tight little ass, and dance all night long.
+She needs her tequila, some obnoxiously loud music, and to press her body up against a fine female form with a hot, tight little ass and dance all night long.
 Quinn is her wing woman—the cool, gorgeous blonde to her fiery, Latina spice.
 Quinn charms them with her pretty words and sweet smile, and Santana takes over with the sex and seduction.
 They're the perfect tag team at scoring women, even if Quinn usually leaves them hanging on the dance floor while Santana takes them home and gets them naked between her sheets.

 She and Quinn haven't always been so simpatico.
 They definitely had their ups and downs when they were teens, but they've grown so much closer over the last six years, and Quinn is more like a sister now than a friend—a moody, over-intellectual, occasionally prudish, often annoying sister.
 They argue and snipe and call each other out on their bullshit, but they also have one another's backs.

 It was Santana's shoulder that Quinn cried all over halfway through their freshmen year of college after she'd admitted out loud, for the first time, that she's more attracted to women than she is to men.
-And Santana had returned the favor two years ago, when her relationship with Brittany officially ended.
+And Santana had returned the favor two years ago when her relationship with Brittany had officially ended.
 Hell, she and Quinn had even managed to cohabitate for about four months without killing each other.
 Truth be told, Santana kind of misses having her as a roommate.
 She has to do her own cooking and cleaning again, and she pretty much sucks at it.

 When she gets to Quinn's building, she flies up the steps of the front stoop and presses hard on the buzzer, laying into it repeatedly until she finally hears the answering feedback of the intercom.
 "Who is it?"
 Quinn's disembodied voice asks.